PKWA Law Practice LLC

 (a) providing you with the services which you have requested;

 (b) verification of your identity to provide you with our services;

 (c) responding to your queries and requests and handling complaints, feedback and suggestions;

 (d) providing you with personalised service, including at our customer service touchpoints;

-(e) networking to maintain customer relationship, customer outreach and relationship management, including sending you newsletters and materials which we think may be of interest to you;
+(e) networking to maintain customer relationship, customer outreach and relationship management, including sending you newsletters and our promotional and other materials which we think may be of interest to you;

 (f) sanctions screening and due diligence checks as may be required under applicable law, regulation or directive;